kirbasaylin/hotpath/README.md

-# HotPath
+# PerfForge

 Find slow PyTorch code before it burns GPU hours.

-HotPath is a small rule-based CLI for detecting common PyTorch performance anti-patterns.
-The v0 focuses on high-confidence checks that are easy to explain and usually easy to fix.
+PerfForge is a small rule-based CLI for detecting common PyTorch performance anti-patterns before expensive training runs, CI jobs, or experiments start.

 > Package note: the PyPI name `hotpath` is used by an unrelated project.
 > This project publishes as `hotpath-ai`, while the command remains `hotpath`.